tommy-wm/roku-ui/README.md

-# Emoji On Roku
-This project is a port of the Twitter Emoji Project, [Twemoji](https://twemoji.twitter.com/).
-The aim of this project is to provide Emoji support on Roku using scenegraph and brightscript.
+# RokuUI ComponentLibrary

+This project contains a collection of Roku UI Components which you can integrate into your project by either copy/paste, or via ComponentLibrary.

+Current Components inluded:

+- EmojiLabel

 ## Installation

 Download the zip containing the source, and unzip the source files.
-Place the source and components directories inside your project, in the same folder.
+Place the contents of the source and components directories inside your project, in the same folder.

 Alternativly, use component libraries to install the EmojiOnRoku project.